Calibrated Multi-Level Quantile Forecasting: Introduction

 \section{Introduction}

-Probabilistic forecasts are often conveyed via quantiles.
-An $\alpha$-level quantile forecast attempts to predict the value below which an outcome $y_t$ falls with probability $\alpha$.
-Consider a forecaster who, at each time $t$, outputs a vector of quantile forecasts
+Probabilistic forecasts are commonly conveyed via quantiles.
+An $\alpha$-level quantile forecast attempts to predict the value below which some unknown target outcome $y_t$ falls with probability $\alpha$.
+Consider a forecaster that, at each time $t$, outputs a vector of quantile forecasts

-for quantile levels $\cA = \{\alpha_1, \alpha_2, \dots, \alpha_{|\cA|}\}$, where $0 < \alpha_1 < \alpha_2 < \dots < \alpha_{|\cA|}$.
-Such forecasts inform decision-making in a wide range of applications, including public health \citep{doms2018assessing, lutz2019applying}, inventory management \citep{cao2019quantile}, and energy grid operation \citep{hong2016probabilistic}.
+for prespecified quantile levels $\cA = \{\alpha_1, \alpha_2, \dots, \alpha_m\}$, where $0 < \alpha_1 < \alpha_2 < \dots < \alpha_m$.
+Forecasts of this type inform decision making in a wide range of applications, such as public health \citep{doms2018assessing, lutz2019applying}, inventory management \citep{cao2019quantile}, and energy grid operation \citep{hong2016probabilistic}.
 When decisions are made on the basis of forecasts that are \emph{calibrated}, this can lead to a reliability guarantee.
-For example, if a retailer orders inventory based on a sequence of calibrated 0.95-level quantile forecasts of weekly demand, this guarantees that they run out of stock at most 5\% of weeks.
+For example, if a retailer has access to a sequence of calibrated 0.95-level quantile forecasts of weekly demand, and they ensure their inventory level meets these demand forecasts, then this guarantees that they run out of stock at most 5\% of weeks.

-Although a single ($|\cA|=1$) quantile is sometimes sufficient for decision-making, this is not true in general.
-When there are multiple downstream users, each with different risk tolerances and uses for the forecasts, it is necessary to provide forecasts at multiple ($|\cA|\ge 2$) quantile levels.
-In this work, we seek to produce multi-level quantile forecasts that satisfy the following two useful properties: \begin{enumerate} \item \emph{(Distribution-free) calibration:} Against any, possibly adversarial, sequence of true values $y_1, y_2, \dots$, the long-run empirical coverage of the level-$\alpha$ quantile forecasts approaches $\alpha$ --- that is, defining $\cov_t^{\alpha} = \mathbbm{1}\{y_t \leq q_t^{\alpha}\}$, we want
+Although a single ($m=1$) quantile is sometimes sufficient for decision making, this is not true in general.
+When there are multiple downstream users, each with different risk tolerances and uses for the forecasts, it is often more useful to provide forecasts at multiple ($m \ge 2$) quantile levels.
+In this work, we seek to produce multi-level quantile forecasts that satisfy the following two useful properties: